Twin Tiers: History

 The region was historically a disputed territory in the history of the United States prior to its founding.
-The Northern Tier was claimed by Pennsylvania Colony and Connecticut Colony, while the Southern Tier was claimed by Pennsylvania, Massachusetts Bay Colony, and New York Colony.
+The Northern Tier was claimed by Pennsylvania Colony and Connecticut Colony, while the Southern Tier was claimed by Pennsylvania, Province of Massachusetts Bay, and New York Colony.
 Various treaties and land sales eventually placed the Northern Tier in Pennsylvania's hands and the Southern Tier in New York's.

 The region's name originated in 1968 as part of a marketing campaign in the Elmira Star-Gazette that used twins.